Skip to main content

 • Sidewalk congestion in dense urban neighborhoods

-• Right-of-way conflicts with wheelchair users and others with mobility challenges
+• ADA compliance and right-of-way conflicts with wheelchair users

 Despite these limits, companies like Starship and Kiwibot continue delivery operations in permitted areas.